 As a huge title from a major company, the game had a different feel to it from the other online games I’d played.
 When I first started playing, I was blown away.
 It was solid and well thought out, with a battle system that required a surprising level of skill and cooperation compared to its competitors.
 The graphics, while not the high-def experience found in other PC games at the time, were definitely better than other contemporary MMOs.
 For months, when I wasn’t at work or school, I spent all my time playing FFXI.

-While I couldn’t exactly call the game “flawless,” it was the best MMO I had played at the time.
-Granted, I haven’t played any since, but that’s beside the point.
+While I couldn’t exactly call the game “flawless”, it was the best MMO I had played at the time.
+Granted that I haven’t played any since, but that’s beside the point.
 I had been disappointed with the other MMOs that I played for their gameplay or their graphics or their story.
 I was impressed by FFXI, only to realize in the end that the game was still entirely pointless.
 It marked a major change in my views on MMOs, and videogames in general.

 Fire Emblem Gaiden (FDS) – Michael Gray